kagalle/rainshowers.org/content/post/publishing-to-pypi-on-python-org.md

 title = "Publishing to PyPI on python.org"

 +++
-##### Editor note: This was a post that I never quite finished, but it has some useful information, so I'm passing it along. --3/4/2018
+##### Editor note: This was a post that I never quite finished, but it has some useful information, so I'm passing it along. <br> The information on the test PyPI site is now out of date.  --3/4/2018

 In searching for tutorials and videos about how to organize a Python project and publish it to PyPI, I was greeted with introductions and titles like these: